-Dr. Hegde has published over 75 peer-reviewed publications including more than a dozen as senior author.
-He has also published five book chapters and fundamental review articles which have received nearly 5000 citations.
+Dr. Hegde has published over 90 peer-reviewed publications including more than a dozen as senior author.
+He has also published five book chapters, edited a book on ALS and four journal special issue collections.
+These articles have received nearly 3000 citations.
 He has received several awards including gold medals in Masters, New Investigator awards from the Alzheimer’s Association, the Environmental Mutagenesis Society, Researcher of the Month (May 2011) at UTMB and prestigious Gopal Krishna Memorial Young Scientist award from ASIOA.
 He has recently been awarded the Career Cornerstone award from Houston Methodist for outstanding contribution to translational research.

 Dr. Hegde’s research program focuses on delineating the molecular mechanisms underlying neurodegenerative diseases with a primary emphasis on genome damage and their repair inhibitions/deficiencies in neurons.
 His laboratory is interested in Amyotrophic Lateral Sclerosis (ALS), Parkinson’s Disease (PD) and Stroke.
 He showed that DNA repair inhibitions/deficiencies play a key role in the etiology of neurodegenerative diseases.
 He demonstrated that transition metals, iron and copper, act as a ‘double whammy’ by both inducing DNA damage and by inhibiting their repair via direct binding and oxidation of NEIL enzymes involved in oxidized DNA base repair.
 These studies were funded by American Parkinson’s Disease Association.
 His current studies focus on characterizing the role of ALS-linked RNA binding protein TDP-43 in DNA double-strand break repair and testing the hypothesis that TDP-43’s nuclear clearance and aggregation in ALS (and other neurodegenerative diseases) cause deficient DNA double-strand repair and contributes significantly to cell death.
 In another project funded by Alzheimer’s Association’s New Investigator grant, he is delineating the mechanism of genotoxicity of amyloid proteins and exploring its prevention by natural compounds.
 In collaboration with Dr. Sankar Mitra, he is also exploring the potential of genome repair inhibitions in cancer therapeutics.
 Dr. Hegde’s research program is supported by NIH/NINDS R01, Muscular Dystrophy Association, ALS Association, Alzheimer’s Association and Melo Foundation.